Google in talks to buy mobile-payments company Softcard: TechCrunch

-Softcard is jointly owned by AT&T Inc (T.N), Verizon Communication Inc's (VZ.N) Verizon Wireless Inc and T-Mobile US Inc TMUS.N.
+Softcard is jointly owned by AT&T Inc, Verizon Communication Inc's Verizon Wireless Inc and T-Mobile US Inc.

 Google was not immediately available for comment outside regular U.S. business hours.